 Jennifer R. Dunphy is a senior director within O’Neill and Associates’ government relations division, focusing on higher education, financial services, transportation, health care and trade association work.
 In this capacity, Ms. Dunphy works with clients to advance their lobbying objectives on the local, state, and federal levels.
 Active in Democratic politics, Ms. Dunphy has worked on multiple campaigns in Massachusetts.
 Ms. Dunphy served as campaign scheduler for Chris Gabrieli during his 2006 race for Governor of Massachusetts.
 She also served as the finance director and fundraising consultant for State Senator Marc Pacheco.
 On the national level, Ms. Dunphy served as a finance assistant on the Kerry-Edwards 2004 presidential campaign and as a member of the 2008 Hillary Clinton for President Young Professionals Finance Steering Committee.
 Ms. Dunphy is a member of the Washington, DC area Women in Government Relations, Inc., the Financial Services Committee of the New England Council and the Cristo Rey Boston High School’s Leadership Advisory Council.
 She is also a PAC Board member for the Massachusetts Women’s Political Caucus and the former Finance Chair for City Councilor Ayanna Pressley.
 Ms. Dunphy is an alumna of O’Neill and Associates’ internship program and graduated cum laude from Emmanuel College with Bachelor Degrees in both political science and global studies.
 In 2006, she was listed in “Who’s Who Among Students” in American Universities and Colleges.

-Joyce Ferriabough-Bolling, a resident of Roxbury, is a media and political strategist, named one of the top 100 Massachusetts Influencers by Campaigns and Elections Magazine for her work in media messaging and fund raising.
-A veteran of many campaign "firsts" for women and particularly women of color, she recently won a national award from the National Women’s Political Caucus for her electoral work that saw the election of the first African American state Senator, the first Haitian American State Representative and most recently, as senior strategist and major fund raiser for Ayanna Pressley, the first African American Woman elected (and recently reelected, topping the ticket) to the Boston City Council in its 100 year history.
-She also served as strategic adviser for her longtime friend Suzanne Lee for Boston City Council.
-A well known community activist and leader, she and her work was profiled in a cover story in the Boston Globe Magazine.†She is a past Secretary and PR chair of the Massachusetts Women's Political Caucus and currently serves as a member of the Board.
-She also serves on the political action committee of the National Women's Political Caucus.
+Joyce Ferriabough-Bolling, is a media and political strategist, communications specialist.
+She was named one of the top 100 Massachusetts Influencers by Campaigns and Elections Magazine for her work in media messaging and fund raising.
+A veteran of many campaign "firsts" for women and particularly women of color, she recently won a national award from the National Women's Political Caucus for her electoral work that saw the election of the first African American state Senator, (Dianne Wilkerson) the first Haitian American State Representative (Marie St. Fleur) and as senior strategist and major fund raiser for Ayanna Pressley, the first African American Woman elected (and recently reelected, topping the ticket) to the Boston City Council in its 100 year history.
+She has contributed media and political strategic communication advice to Linda Dorecena Forry in her first run for state rep and for her recent history making run for State Senate, She was chief communications professional for the Charlotte Golar Richie for Mayor campaign and served as adviser to Suzanne Lee for Boston City Council.
+A well known community activist and leader, her work is profiled in a cover story in the Boston Globe Magazine.† She is a boardmember of the Massachusetts Political Caucus and also serves on the political action committee of the National Women's Political Caucus.
 She was an early adviser to Governor Deval Patrick, the state's first African American Governor and served on his Finance and Communications Committees.
 She was an early media and strategic adviser and member of the fund raising committee for the Suzanne Bump Campaign for State Auditor and later served on her transition team.
 She also worked as Ethnic Outreach and Media consultant for the Martha Coakley for Senate Campaign.
-She is a founding Advisory Board Member of EMERGE MA, a board member of the University of Massachusetts Center for Women in Politics and Public Policy, and is currently†a board member of the Women’s Pipeline for Change, an organization that seeks to increase the number of women of color in elected and appointed office.
+She is a founding Advisory Board Member of EMERGE MA, a board member of the University of Massachusetts Center for Women in Politics and Public Policy, and is currently board member of the Women's Pipeline for Change, an organization that seeks to increase the number of women of color in elected and appointed office.